 - Removal or substitution of a personal representative under Part 57 of the Civil procedure Rules;

 - Appointment, removal or substitution of a personal representative under Section 50 of the Administration of Justice Act 1985;

 - A personal claim for devastavit or breach of trust against a personal representative or trustee concerning any breach of duty committed during their office;

 - A personal claim against any third party in whose hands estate assets are wrongfully held;

 - Injunctive relief against a personal representative in order to prohibit or compel steps being taken during an administration.

-Should you wish to have a free initial telephone consultation in order to discuss your particular matter relating to this area, please call us on 01384 410410 and ask to speak to James Coles or Susan Ford.
+Should you wish to have a free initial telephone consultation in order to discuss your particular matter relating to this area, please call us on 01384 410410 and ask to speak to Susan Ford or Philippa Rowley.
 Alternatively, you can e-mail us your enquiry at email@example.com providing a brief summary of the issues, along with your contact details or, if you prefer, you can use the online enquiry form and we will contact you for an initial free telephone consultation.

 The contents of this note are a brief summary of the principles relating to this topic and are not to be treated in any way as comprehensive advice for any particular matter.
 Each matter will turn substantially on its own facts and specific legal advice should be obtained in each case.